 Solar panel installations can last 25 to 30 years or more.
 Therefore, consider your roof’s remaining lifespan.
-If your roof nears its expected end, consider replacing it before solar panel installation.
+If your roof nears its expected end, consider contacting a construction company to replace it before solar panel installation.

 This ensures that the roof can provide a stable and secure foundation for the solar systems throughout the intended operational life.